What can engineer of derailed Amtrak reveal to investigators?

 Black boxes

-So far, one of two black boxes were recovered from the rear locomotive, Dinh-Zarr said.
+So far, one of two black boxes was recovered from the rear locomotive, Dinh-Zarr said.
 The information retrieved on it revealed that the train had been going 80 mph.

 Besides speed, the data recorders can also tell investigators the position of the brakes and throttle and any mechanical issues.